Leith-mh/Leith-mh.github.io/content/project/microservice-in-go/index.md

 ---
-title: Microservice in GO
+title: Microservices with GO
 date: 2022-10-12T20:29:08.300Z
-summary: A microservice project written in golang to get more familiar with the microservice archiecture, rabbitmq and gPrc (Work in progress)
+summary: A microservice project written in golang to get more familiar with the microservice archiecture, rabbitmq and gRPC (Work in progress)
 draft: false
 featured: false
 categories: